 Pregnancy acupuncture is safe when practiced by an expert

-You need to make sure you seek an acupuncturist with specialised training and a wealth of obstetric experience.
+So, if you’re interested in pregnancy acupuncture, you need to make sure you seek an acupuncturist with specialised training and a wealth of obstetric experience.

 Here are some conclusions from various acupuncture safety studies: